 Deploy Bitbucket Data Center in Azure

-If you decide to deploy Bitbucket Data Center in a clustered environment, consider using Microsoft Azure.
-This platform allows you to scale your deployment elastically by resizing and quickly launching additional nodes, and provides a number of managed services that work out of the box with Bitbucket Data Center.
+If you decide to deploy your Data Center instance in a clustered environment, consider using Microsoft Azure.
+This platform allows you to scale your deployment elastically by resizing and quickly launching additional nodes and provides a number of managed services that work out of the box with Data Center products.
 These services make it easier to configure, manage, and maintain your deployment's clustered infrastructure.

 Non-clustered VS clustered environment

-A single node is adequate for most Small or Medium size deployments, unless you need specific features that require clustering (for example, high availability).
+A single node is adequate for most small or medium size deployments, unless you need high availability or zero-downtime upgrades.

 How it works